 What contract length should I go for?

-Most broadband providers offer month-to-month plans with no lock-in contracts.
+Most internet providers offer month-to-month plans with no lock-in contracts.
 Some providers do give you the option of signing up to a six or 12-month contract, though it is certainly less common than rolling month-to-month terms.
+Given the flexibility that month-to-month contracts provide, we wouldn’t recommend signing up to a lock-in contract.

 No lock-in contracts are much more popular though, and most of them do give you the option of using your own modem if you have one.
 While some telcos will require you to pay set-up fees, the benefit of a no lock-in contract is that the minimum you could pay might be as little as a one-month term.

-Will I have to pay anything upfront for broadband?
+Will I have to pay anything upfront for NBN?

 But plenty of providers have now scrapped their set-up fees completely (Telstra, for example, will waive its connection fee if you sign-up online), while others run promotions where they temporarily scrap their upfront cost.

 There may be other added extras, too.
-If you want a broadband and entertainment package, you might be charged for the set-top box – that could be worth it if you don’t have a device to pause and record live TV.
+If you want an internet and entertainment package, you might be charged for the set-top box – that could be worth it if you don’t have a device to pause and record live TV.

 Do I have to pay more to have a phone line?